FraunhoferIVV/fastiot/docs/source/tutorials/part_3_config_management/02_deployment.rst

 The config command
 ------------------

-FastIoT provides a config command `fiot config`.
+FastIoT provides a config command :command:`fiot config`.
 The config command transpiles the config into another format.
 Currently, only docker-compose.yaml is supported as a target, which is configured per default.
 In theory, FastIoT could be expanded to also include other deployable formats e.g. helm-charts, but this is not implemented yet.